mamie1031/mamie1031/README.md

-Hi there!
-I'm Mamie and I'm currently a student at National Chung Hsing University.
+# About Me
-I am pursuing a major in Plant Pathology and a double major in Computer Science.
+🏫 I am a Computer Science and Plant Pathology bachelor from NCHU.
-I have always had a strong passion for plants and their diseases, and I believe that studying plant pathology will allow me to contribute to the development of sustainable agricultural practices.
+🌟 I have a passion for exploring new things and learning interdisciplinary skills, which has led me to acquire various skill sets.
-On the other hand, I am also interested in computer science and its applications in various fields.
-I enjoy coding and developing software that can solve real-world problems.
+❓ If you have any questions or would like to contact me, feel free to reach out via email at sciencemamie@gmail.com.
+Nice to meet you~